Mild Silver Protein

 Moneychanger: Bill, thanks very much for your time and courtesy.

 1 To greatly oversimplify, a colloid is a is ‘a substance in a particularly fine state of subdivision, much larger than atomic or simple molecular dimensions, but much smaller than particles visible to the unaided eye.”
 (Encyclopedia Brittanica) A colloidal suspension contains a colloid in some medium, and can be a gas, liquid, or solid.
 Examples include smoke, mist, milk, butter, mayonnaise, cheese, dough, paint, and concrete.
 A colloid usually does not easily settle out of the suspension, i.e., unspoiled milk usually doesn’t separate into water and butterfat.
 A colloidal suspension is not a solution, because it contains substances which are not broken down into their atomic or molecular parts.
 A colloid of silver, for example, contains elemental silver particles in some medium.
 A solution, on the other hand, contains the dissociated atomic or molecular parts.
-For instance, a solution of silver chloride contains molecules of the salt, silver chloride, dissociated into its component ions, anions (positively charged ions) of silver and cations (negatively charged ions) of chlorine.
+For instance, a solution of silver chloride contains molecules of the salt, silver chloride, dissociated into its component ions, cations (positively charged ions) of silver and anions (negatively charged ions) of chlorine.
 For a very rough idea of the difference between a colloidal suspension and a chemical solution, think of throwing sand into unset jello versus throwing salt into water.

 2 One micron is one-millionth of a meter.
 One nanometer is one-billionth of a meter.
 One angstrom is one-ten billionth of a meter.
 The word “micron” in physical chemistry also refers to any particle with a diameter between .01 and .0001 millimeter.